TZstatsADS/Fall2020-Project2-group1/app/output/README.md

 The collected_preprocessed_data.RData file contained pre-processed that includes both the covid_zip_code.RData above and data from the .csv files below.

+	center_zipcode.csv: geographical data of zip code 'centers' to orient map when rendering

 	hospital.csv: data on NYC hospitals

 	hotels.csv: data on NYC hotels